PURRO recommends: Cabin filters – what is their role and how to choose them?

 We do not have to convince anyone about the need of filtering the air that is supplied to an engine.
-Regular changing of an air filter helps maintaining better condition of a car engine and influences its performance.
+Regular changing of an air filter helps maintain the better condition of a car engine and influences its performance.
 But it is worth emphasizing the fact, that it is not the only air filter that is assembled on a car.
 The second one is a cabin filter, which filters the air that gets inside a vehicle.
 This element is extremely important for the health of a driver, that is why when choosing one, one should take only top-quality products, such as PURRO filters.

-The role of a cabin filter is, first and foremost, stopping typical road dirt from getting inside a car, like: dust, powder, sand, leaves and grass blades.
-In older cars, cabin filters were not used, so a leaf in air vent was quite a normal thing.
+The role of a cabin filter is, first and foremost, stopping typical road dirt from getting inside a car, like dust, powder, sand, leaves and grass blades.
+In older cars, cabin filters were not used, so a leaf in the air vent was quite a normal thing.
 So, it seems obvious, that a lot of other dirt also got to the interior of a car and was breathed in by the driver and passengers.

 Where to look for a cabin filter?

-Regarding manufacturers, of course only from the best, i.e., PURRO… In case of a car, depending on make and model, the cabin filter can be located in several places.
-Most often, it can be found in the scuttle panel, just next to engine compartment partition or close to glove compartment.
+Regarding manufacturers, of course only from the best, i.e., PURRO… In the case of a car, depending on make and model, the cabin filter can be located in several places.
+Most often, it can be found in the scuttle panel, just next to the engine compartment partition or close to the glove compartment.
 Access to the filter is not easy in all vehicles.
-Sometimes it is enough just to tilt the glove compartment, in other cases one must disassemble several parts of a scuttle panel.
-Cabin filters which are located under the engine bonnet are protected with sealed cover with pins or bolts and nuts, so one will need wrenches or screwdrivers to open the cover.
-If we are not sure, where the cabin filter is located in a car, one can check that in instruction manual, service book, or best, delegate this job to a professional mechanic in a professional garage.
+Sometimes it is enough just to tilt the glove compartment, in other cases, one must disassemble several parts of a scuttle panel.
+Cabin filters which are located under the engine bonnet are protected with a sealed cover with pins or bolts and nuts, so one will need wrenches or screwdrivers to open the cover.
+If we are not sure, where the cabin filter is located in a car, one can check that in the instruction manual, or service book, or best, delegate this job to a professional mechanic in a professional garage.